Optimal Short-Circuit Resilient Formulas: Applications for Circuits with Short-Circuit Noise

 \subsection{From Formulas to Protocols}

+In this part we describe a variant of the KW-transformation, which we call the \emph{resilient KW-transformation} from formulas to protocols.
+We prove that there is a way to chose the mappings $a_v(x),b_v(y)$ in the protocol tree in a way that preserves resilience, that is, if~$F$ is resilient against $(\alpha,\beta)$-corruptions, then the resulting interactive protocol will feature the same resilience.

+Recall that in the standard KW-transformation for some formula $F$ that computes~$f$, for any $(x,y)\in f^{-1}(0)\times f^{-1}(1)$, an invariant that $v(x)=1$ and $v(y)=0$ holds for any node~$v$ reached by the protocol given by the transformation.
+This invariant is the key for the one-to-one correspondence between the formula and the protocol.
+Keeping this invariant in the noiseless case amounts to selecting the mapping $a_v(x)$ to be the child of~$v$ that evaluates to~0 on~$x$, and $b_v(1)$ to be the child of~$v$ that evaluates to~1 on~$y$.

+The main observation is that, given any $(\alpha,\beta)$-resilient formula~$F$ (i.e., a formula that is resilient to any $(\alpha,\beta)$-corruption), we can choose the mapping $a_v(x)$ as the child of~$v$ that evaluates to~0 \emph{given any $(\alpha,\beta)$-corruption}: such a child always exists!
+Similarly, the mapping $b_v(y)$ is set to be the child of~$v$ that evaluates to~1 given any $(\alpha,\beta)$-corruption.
+This allows us to maintain the invariant that $v(x)=0$ and $v(y)=1$ for any node~$v$ reached by the protocol, regardless of the possible noise pattern.
+Keeping this invariant leads to proving that the protocol correctly computes~$\KW_f$ despite $(\alpha,\beta)$-corruptions.

-We begin with a KW-transformation for noisy formulas, given a \emph{specific} noise pattern. \begin{definition}[Noisy KW-transformation] For any formula~$F(z)$ and any noise pattern $E$ for~$F$, the noisy transformation of $F_E$ yields an interactive protocol $\pi^{F_E}$ defined as follows over the domain $F_E^{-1}(0)\times F_E^{-1}(1)$.
+We begin by introducing our variant of the KW-transformation that preserves resilience. \begin{definition}[resilient KW-transformation] Given any $(\alpha,\beta)$-resilient formula~$F(z)$, the resilient KW-transformation of $F$ yields an interactive protocol $\pi$ defined as follows over the domain $F^{-1}(0)\times F^{-1}(1)$.